MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-business-continuity-and-disaster-recovery.md

 ---
-title: Azure Enterprise-Scale business continuity and disaster recovery for 'Enterprise Scale Analytics and AI'
+title: Azure Enterprise-Scale business continuity and disaster recovery for 'data management and analytics'
-description: Describe how this enterprise-scale scenario can improve business continuity and disaster recovery of 'Enterprise Scale Analytics and AI'
+description: Describe how this enterprise-scale scenario can improve business continuity and disaster recovery of 'data management and analytics'
 author: christophermschmidt
 ms.author: chrschm
 ms.date: 06/03/2021